-Welcome to Geno Auriemma's newest restaurant, Café Aura.
+Welcome to Geno Auriemma's newest restaurant, Café Aura, voted the Best New Restaurant of 2020 in the Best of Hartford Magazine Readers’ Poll.
 Focusing on upscale dining, an extensive bar with world-class wines, prime steaks and classic Italian dishes with a modern twist, Café Aura is sure to please.

 Café Aura Gift Cards